rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

 ## Recommendations (General, not necessarily Data Based)

 1. Have a business tie up with a bank to finance annual memberships
-2. Develop an App. for only members with bike availability information at each station; bike reservation valid for 30 mins. ; other membership information such as expiry date, number of rides, ride duration, etc. This will enhance membership privileges, attracting the casual rider to become a member
+2. Develop an App for only members with
+    - bike availability information at each station
+    - bike reservation valid for 30 mins.
+    - other membership information such as expiry date, number of rides, ride duration, etc.

+   This will enhance membership privileges, attracting the casual rider to become a member